UniversalDevicesInc/polyglot-v2/README.md

 ### Development Documentation

+First check the [Wiki](https://github.com/Einstein42/udi-polyglotv2/wiki/Creating-a-NodeServer) for how to build a NodeServer.

 It is pre-built in the docs folder [Found Here](https://github.com/Einstein42/udi-polyglotv2) on GitHub in HTML format if you clone the repository or available in the
 [Online Documentation Found Here](https://doclets.io/Einstein42/udi-polyglotv2/master/overview).